-This section sets out two Framework Parameter Plans (FPPs) which have informed the Illustrative Masterplan in Section 5 and are the first stage in defining the individual development plots within the Garden Community area and set the broad framework to inform the OPAs for the Stage 2 Masterplan.
+This section will set out two Framework Parameter Plans (FPP's) which have informed the Illustrative Masterplan in Section 5 and are the first stage in defining the individual development plots within the Garden Community area and set the broad framework to inform the OPA's for the Stage 2 Masterplan as described in Section 2.

-The FPPs have been informed by baseline assessments of the site's context and its constraints, the Guiding Framework Principles and associated Evidence Base Documents.
+The FPPs have been informed by baseline assessments of the site's context and it's constraints, the Guiding Framework Principles and associated Evidence Base Documents.